Dysplasia

 What causes dysplasia?

-Pathologists use different systems for dividing dysplasia into categories called grades.
+Pathologists use different systems to divide dysplasia into categories called grades.
 The most common system uses two grades – low grade and high grade.
 In some parts of the body, dysplasia is divided into three grades – mild, moderate, and severe.
 Low grade or mild dysplasia means the cells are only slightly abnormal, while high grade or moderate to severe dysplasia indicates that the cells are very abnormal and more closely resemble cancer cells.

 The grade of dysplasia is important because it helps doctors assess how serious the condition is and decide on the best treatment plan.
 The grading reflects how much the cells have changed from their normal, healthy state.
 Here’s why the grade matters: